๐Ÿ‘ฉ๐Ÿผโ€โš–๏ธCourts and Society

 Why This Matters

-Constitutional amendments aren't just a list to memorize—they represent the evolving story of American democracy and the ongoing struggle to define rights, liberty, and equality.
-On the AP U.S. History exam, you're being tested on your ability to connect these amendments to broader themes: the expansion of democracy, the tension between federal and state power, the civil rights struggle, and the balance between individual liberty and public order.
+Constitutional amendments aren't just a list to memorize.
+They represent the evolving story of American democracy and the ongoing struggle to define rights, liberty, and equality.
+On the AP U.S. History exam, you're tested on your ability to connect these amendments to broader themes: the expansion of democracy, the tension between federal and state power, the civil rights struggle, and the balance between individual liberty and public order.
 Understanding when and why each amendment was ratified matters as much as knowing what it says.

 Think of amendments as responses to specific historical moments and conflicts.
-The Bill of Rights emerged from Anti-Federalist fears of tyranny; the Reconstruction Amendments addressed the unfinished business of the Civil War; the suffrage amendments expanded who counts as "We the People."
-Don't just memorize the text—know what problem each amendment was trying to solve and how its interpretation has shifted over time.
+The Bill of Rights emerged from Anti-Federalist fears of tyranny.
+The Reconstruction Amendments addressed the unfinished business of the Civil War.
+The suffrage amendments expanded who counts as "We the People."
+Don't just memorize the text.
+Know what problem each amendment was trying to solve and how its interpretation has shifted over time.

 The Bill of Rights: Protecting Individual Liberty from Federal Power